Indexing Techniques for Graph Reachability Queries: Background

 \subsection{Path-constrained reachability}

 Reachability queries with path constraints in edge-labeled graphs are referred to as \textit{path-constrained reachability queries}.
 Compared to plain reachability queries, a path-constrained reachability query $Q_r(s,t,\alpha)$ has an additional argument $\alpha$, which is a regular expression based on edge labels.
 We consider the basic regular expression in this survey.
 More precisely, $\alpha$ has edge labels as literal characters, and concatenation `$\cdot$', alternation `$\cup$', and the Kleene operators (star `$*$' or plus `$+$') as meta-characters.
 The grammar of $\alpha$ is $\alpha:: = l| \alpha\cdot\alpha| \alpha \cup \alpha | \alpha^+ | \alpha^*$. $Q_r(s,t,\alpha)$ checks not only whether there exists a path from $s$ to $t$, but also whether the path can satisfy the path constraint specified by $\alpha$, \textit{i.e.}, whether the sequence of edge labels in the path from $s$ to $t$ form a word in the language of the regular expression $\alpha$.
 For instance, path constraint $\alpha=(\texttt{friendOf}\cup\texttt{follows})^*$ enforces that the path from $s$ to $t$ can only contain edges of labels \texttt{friendOf} or \texttt{follows}, and $Q_r(A,G,\alpha)=False$ in Fig. \ref{fig:graphs}(b) because every path from $A$ to $G$ must include \texttt{worksFor}.
-Path-constrained reachability queries are a subclass of regular path queries \cite{5767858} in the sense that the former ones only check whether a path satisfying the path constraint exists while the latter ones can return source and target nodes of such paths.
+Path-constrained reachability queries are a subclass of regular path queries \cite{5767858}, as they only determine the existence of a path that satisfies a given constraint, whereas regular path queries can additionally return the source and target nodes of such paths.